fieldtrip/website/faq/dataformat.md

 ---
 title: What dataformats are supported?
+category: faq
-tags: [faq, dataformat, preprocessing, raw]
+tags: [dataformat, preprocessing, raw]
 ---

 # What dataformats are supported?